henryhyw/henryhyw.github.io/menu/early.md

 I developed an Office Word add-in called "Econographer," specifically designed for generating the various types of economics graphs used in AP and IB courses.
 These graphs are highly customizable to fit any requirement.

-Here's a full demonstration video of how it works.
+Here's a full demonstration video, recorded by me, showing how it works.

 <video style="width: 80%;" controls>
   <source src="/assets/vid/econographer.mp4" type="video/mp4">